Functional-Genomics/scRNA-seq_python_course_2024/README.md

 	docker pull ghcr.io/andr-kun/scrnaseq2024-container:latest
 	```
 	- Alternatively, build the image using [Andrian’s Dockerfile](https://github.com/andr-kun/scRNAseq2024-container/blob/main/Dockerfile).
-3. Run the jupyter lab using the image you built, either using Docker or Singularity.
-If Singularity, you run it the same way we call it during the sessions.
+3. Run Jupyter lab using the image you built, either using Docker or Singularity.
+If Singularity, you run it the same way we call it during the course sessions.
 	- Singularity
 	```
 	singularity exec scrnaseq2024.sif jupyter lab